 1 - Weird.
 I'm sure I've made this once before.
 If I did, I took no notes.
 This was incredibly quick and very easy.
 It's important to have good, flavorful tomatoes - the winter grocery store tomatoes or, as my dad called them "Canadian Tire tomatoes", just won't do, since the flavor all comes from the fresh tomato.
 I don't know if the butter needs to be frozen and grated.
 The noodles go back into the pot hot and then you cook the sauce, so in chunks should be plenty fine.
 Also, how about undercooking the noodles before draining them and then finishing them in the tomato?
 Sort of just pre-al-dente?
 Or would that cook the tomato too much?

-1lb pasta (any kind)
+1lb pasta (any kind, linguine prefered)

-2lbs large, ripe tomatoes, halved horizontally
+2lbs large, ripe tomatoes, cut in half horizontally

 1 large garlic clove, peeled